-Exceptional Student Education
+Exceptional Student Education (ESE)

 Students ages 3-21 who meet eligibility requirements receive special education services, which include, but are not limited to, educational, vocational and behavioral support.
 Services meet the needs of eligible students while allowing access to general education instruction with non-disabled peers to the maximum extent appropriate for each student.

 Pinellas County Schools provides AIM as a component of the provision of free and appropriate public education under the Individuals with Disabilities Education Act (IDEA).
 For more information regarding AIM, Learning Ally, Bookshare and NIMAC, please click on the following link: AIM memoParent Registration Process for Students with DisabilitiesParents of students with an IEP who are new to Pinellas County Schools should contact the Pinellas County Schools ESE Student Transfer Team at the Largo Administration Building, (727)-588-5128.
 Staff will verify IEP information to provide comparable services.
 Once verified, a school reservation will be confirmed.
 Parents will provide required documentation to the school.

 Hospital/Homebound instruction is provided for students who are medically unable to attend school for an extended period of time.
 To determine appropriate program services, parents are encouraged to contact the Homebound office at (727) 669-1221.

 The Florida Diagnostic Learning Resources System (FDLRS) is a network of state and federally-funded centers throughout Florida.
 Support services are provided to exceptional student educators, children, parents, and community agencies.
-To contact Child Find, call (727) 793-2731.
-For parent services, technology, or Human Resource Development, call (727) 793-2723.
+To contact Child Find, call (727) 793-2721 For parent services, technology, or Human Resource Development, call (727) 793-2723.

 For more information, go to the FDLRS website at gulfcoast.fdlrs.org